 Thank you to forum members who completed a short survey on the future agenda!

-Next Enterprise Works Forums are 8 July, 8 September and 11 November all starting at 2pm.
+Next Enterprise Works Forum is on 11 November 2021 starting at 2pm.

 Are you interested in accredited training for Business Advisers?